About the Virginia Defense Force

 Members of the VDF volunteer their time for training and community support and are only paid when called to state active duty by an authorization from the Governor of Virginia.

-The VDF’s primary lines of effort are operations center augmentation, interoperable communications, agency liaison and cyber network defense as well as direct support to the VNG with logistics, medical, chaplain, legal and public information capabilities.
+The VDF’s primary lines of effort are operations center augmentation, interoperable communications and cyber network defense as well as direct support to the VNG with logistics, medical, chaplain, legal and public information capabilities.

 Brief history of the VDF: